Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences: Conclusion

-The proposed method is highly advantageous in that the computational cost of the proposed method is highly low as $O(\mathfrak{n}\log \mathfrak{n}) + O\left(N \times \binom{N+n-1}{n}\right)$ for $\mathsf{bcd}_{n}^{\mathcal{R},\ell}(\Psi_{f})$.
-For this reason, one can try as many ray vectors on the multi-parameter filtration space as desired with highly low computational cost.
-However, the usual single persistent homology method for time-series data through sliding window embedding and Rips filtration on the high dimensional embedding space is highly costly and in many cases is not usable especially when the size of time-series data is large.
-As shown in the numerical results presented in this paper, the proposed EMPH method is comparable to the single parameter persistent homology based on sliding window embedding and Rips filtration in terms of its accuracy while it is highly superior in terms of the computational cost.
-Due to its highly low computational complexity, it is doable to generate as many ray vectors on the filtration space as desired.
-In the paper, we showed that the result with the standard ray vector (the diagonal ray vector) is equivalent to the result by the single persistent homology of the Liouville torus.
-By having different ray vectors, one may have different topological inferences.
-For example, in our paper, we showed, by example, that it is possible to find hidden subgroups for clustering problems.
-Moreover, the proposed method yields highly efficient method to compute persistent homology on a curved filtration.
-In general, it is hard or impossible to calculate persistent homology on a curved filtration.
-With the proposed exact method, however, it is possible to compute persistent homology on a curved filtration by approximating it with line segments.
+The proposed method is highly advantageous in that the computational cost of the proposed method is very low as $O(T\log T) + O\left(N \times \binom{N+n-1}{n}\right)$ for $\mathsf{bcd}_{n}^{\Rip,\ell}(\Psi_{f})$.
+However, the usual one-parameter persistent homology method for time-series data through sliding window embedding and Vietoris-Rips complex on the high dimensional embedding space is highly costly and in many cases is not usable especially when the size of time-series data is large.
+As shown in the numerical results presented in this paper, the proposed EMPH method is comparable or superior in terms of accuracy compared to the one-parameter persistent homology based on sliding window embedding and Vietoris–Rips complex, and it is particularly outstanding in terms of computational cost.
+Due to its very low computational complexity, it is doable to generate as many ray vectors on the filtration space as desired.